 According to the company, the device builds on earlier Datacryptor models but is “future-proofed” for a transition to post-quantum algorithms.
 It is aimed at governments, Five Eyes partners and multinational coalitions seeking to protect sensitive data.

-Thales highlighted features including hardware-level customer-defined cryptography, claimed interoperability across multiple nations, and certification to meet UK CAPS High Grade and US FIPS 140-3 Level 3 standards.
+Thales highlighted features including hardware-level customer-defined cryptography, claimed interoperability across multiple nations, and that DCM5 is designed to meet UK CAPS and FIPS 140-3 Level 3 standards.

 Chris Edwards, Managing Director of Secure Communication and Protection activities at Thales UK, said the system was not just an incremental update but “a pivotal capability for nations that must safeguard their most sensitive data against the current cyber threat landscape and tomorrow’s quantum powered adversaries.”